 Global Network Courses

-The flexible courses not requiring travel are offered virtually by a member school and open to students from throughout the network.
-The courses link students through an online platform and video conferencing for lectures and discussions.
+These are for-credit courses offered virtually by a Global Network for Advanced Management member school and open to students from throughout the network.
+The courses connect students through an online platform and video conferencing for lectures and discussions.
 As part of the courses, groups of students from multiple member schools collaborate virtually on substantial team projects, developing teamwork skills and cross-cultural perspectives.